Rafavermar/SparkML-Benchmark-Databricks-Desalination/README.md

 The repository includes two main notebooks:

-- Desalination_ModelsBenchmar: A comparison of Linear Regression, Random Forest, and Gradient Boosting models.
+- Desalination_ModelsBenchmark: A comparison of Linear Regression, Random Forest, and Gradient Boosting models.
 - Desalination_XGBoost: A detailed exploration of the XGBoost model, including sensitivity analysis and energy/cost calculations.

 ## Dataset